PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 Note, that different applications can subscribe to the same service without additional cost (as long as the service is not subscribed as pay per use).

 > **Important**:
-> To test the correct behaviour of *your own services* you should publish it "for initial use".
+> To test the correct behaviour of *your own services* you should publish it "for internal use".
 > In order to test it, you can use any of your applications to subscribe to this service.

 ## Jobs (Prototype Feature)